spring-cloud/spring-cloud-dataflow/README.md

 `maven://<groupId>:<artifactId>:<version>`.

 **Shell/CLI**: The [Shell](https://github.com/spring-cloud/spring-cloud-dataflow/tree/master/spring-cloud-dataflow-shell)
-connects to the Data Flow Server's REST API and supports a DSL that simplifies the process of defining a stream or task and managing its lifecycle.
+connects to the Spring Cloud Data Flow Server's REST API and supports a DSL that simplifies the process of defining a stream or task and managing its lifecycle.

-**Community Implementations**: There are also community maintained Spring Cloud Data Flow implementations that are currently based on the 1.7.x series of Data Flow.
+**Community Implementations**: There are also community maintained Spring Cloud Data Flow implementations that are currently based on the 1.7.x series of Spring Cloud Data Flow.

  * [HashiCorp Nomad](https://github.com/donovanmuller/spring-cloud-dataflow-server-nomad)
  * [OpenShift](https://github.com/donovanmuller/spring-cloud-dataflow-server-openshift)